BUEC500C1/video-827265717/README.md

 - Utilize FFmpeg to re-encode a video file in MOV or MP4 format

 ## Task2
-- Develop a queue system to support designed functions
+- Develop a queue system that can exercise your requirements with stub functions.
-- Develop the twitter API
+- Develop the twitter functionality with an API
-- Integrate twiiter API with the designed functional system
+- Integrate them